VbRAD/Discord-Token-Grabber/README.md

 Advanced grabber that grabs browser passwords, cookies, and Discord tokens with the computer information.
 AntiAnalysis (VirtualBox, SandBox, Debugger, VirusTotal, Any.Run)

+# How To Use ?
+Open setup and then add yoru webhook to the field, click next and add your BTC addy and LTC and then customize it according to your needs and click compile a folder will open containing your grabber file

 Get system info (Version, CPU, GPU, RAM, IPs, BSSID, Location, Screen metrics, Installed apps)

 Chromium based browsers (passwords, credit cards, cookies, history, autofill, bookmarks)